 The researchers analyzed whether the patient's urine may show an increased number of receptors.
 They studied urine samples from patients with bladder cancer and healthy people and identified RNA transcripts receptors in them.
 Scientists came to the conclusion that OR10H1 can be used as a biomarker for the diagnosis of bladder cancer.

-In another study published in the «Frontiers in Oncology» In February 2018, scientists at the Ruhr University in Bochum have shown that OR2B6 olfactory receptor is found exclusively in cancerous tissues of the breast and lung.
+In another study published in the «Frontiers in Oncology» In February 2018, scientists at the Ruhr University in Bochum have shown that olfactory receptor OR2B6 found only in cancerous breast tissues and lungs.
 He's not in healthy tissue.
 Thus, OR2B6 can potentially be used as a specific biomarker for the diagnosis ofbreast cancer.

 Researchers believe that in the future will be olfactory receptors not only participate in the diagnosis of tumors, but also used in the treatment of cancer.